dannystewart/polykit/README.md

 ### `Text` and `Time`: The Swiss Army Knives of Formatting

 Stop wrestling with text manipulation and datetime formatting.
-Polykit's `Text` and `Time` utility classes handle everything from pluralization to timezone-aware parsing.
+Polykit's `Text` and `Time` utility classes handle everything from pluralization to timezone-aware parsing, solving real-world text and time challenges and hardened against some of the nastiest edge cases.
+Why spend months solving these problems when you don't have to?

+- **Smart Text Handling**: Truncate, format, and manipulate text with intelligent defaults.
+- **No More Pluralization Bugs**: Automatically handle singular/plural forms for cleaner messages.
+- **Edge Case Mastery**: Handles tricky scenarios like nested code blocks and special characters with grace and reliability.
-- **Battle-Tested Reliability**: The `split_message()` function alone represents nearly a year of refinement through production use.
+- **Battle-Tested**: The `split_message()` function alone represents nearly a year of refinement through production use.
 It can survive almost anything—and it has.
-- **Edge Case Mastery**: Handles tricky scenarios like nested code blocks and special characters with grace and reliability.
-- **No More Pluralization Bugs**: Automatically handle singular/plural forms for cleaner messages.
-- **Smart Text Handling**: Truncate, format, and manipulate text with intelligent defaults.
 - **Human-Readable Times**: Parse and format dates and times in natural language.
 - **Timezone Intelligence**: Automatic timezone detection and handling.